GhostWording/PublicDocumentation/API/Sections/users.md

           - country
           - setlanguage
           - conjugalsituation
+          - ...

-   The values for each parameter are the ones used in the apps
+The values for each parameter are the exact same ones used in the apps.

+**Catch all search**:
+If you want to search for a property and don't care about the value but only want to know if there is a value, you can use `*` as search value.

+ex:

+     country=*&gender=Female&setLanguage=fr

+This means : give me all female speaking french that I know the country, whatever the contry is.

 <a name="facebookidsforproperties">
 Get FacebookId of users for properties